tremor-rs/tremor-runtime/README.md

 Tremor works by chaining operations that have inputs, outputs, and additional configuration.
 OnRamps - the operations that ingest data - take a unique role in this.

-The documentation for different operations can found in in the [docs](doc/tremor_runtime/index.html).
+The documentation for different operations can found in the [docs](doc/tremor_runtime/index.html).
 The `onramps` and `op` modules hold the relevant information.

-For each operation, the `Config` struct defines the parameters that can be passed to configure it and the description holds additional details and examples.
+For each operation, the `Config` struct defines the parameters that can be passed to configure it, and the description holds additional details and examples.

 ### file sections